YuvrajGoswami/Java_Tasks/Lab 3/README.md

 .......
 Enter Details of student 1 ...
 Enter Name: Yuvraj Giri
 Enter Register No.: 22122060
-Enter Email: Yuvraj@gmail.com
+Enter Email: yuvraj.giri@msds.christuniversity.in
-Enter Class: mscds
+Enter Class: mscds a
-Enter Department: data science
+Enter Department: Data science

 .......
 Enter Details of student 2 ...
-Enter Name: Dashrath
+Enter Name: Darvesh
-Enter Register No.: 22122039
+Enter Register No.: 22122018
-Enter Email: Dashrath@gmail.com
+Enter Email: Yuvraj@msds.christuniversity.in
-Enter Class: mscds
+Enter Class: mscds a
-Enter Department: data sciene
+Enter Department: Datascience

 .......
 Enter Details of student 3 ...
-Enter Name: jayesh
+Enter Name: Darveshjnej
-Enter Register No.: 22122017
+Enter Register No.: 22122080
-Enter Email: Jayesh@gmail.com
+Enter Email: YUvraj@msdsgmail.com
-Enter Class: ,scds
+Enter Class: 2mscds a
 Enter Department: Data science

- ********* WELCOME IN TO THE PROGRAMME *********
+ ********* WELCOME TO THE PROGRAMME *********
 ********** MAKE YOUR CHOICE            *********
       Press 1 to collect the details.
       Press 2 to display the details.